Intersection

 Methods:

-• Interval.split([a1, a2, ... an]) takes a collection of intervals and returns a collection of splits: [s1, s2, ... sn].
+• Interval.split([a1, a2, ... an]) takes a collection of intervals and returns a collection of splits [s1, s2, ... sn].

-• Interval.splitFind([a1, a2, ... an]) takes a collection of intervals and returns a collection of tuples [(s1, {i, ... }), (s2, {j, ... }), ... (sn, {k, ... })] where sk is the split-interval and {i, ... } is a set of indices of input-intervals that belong to sk-split.
+• Interval.splitFind([a1, a2, ... an]) takes a collection of intervals and returns a collection of tuples [(s1, {i, ... }), (s2, {j, ... }), ... (sn, {k, ... })], where sk is the split-interval and {i, ... } is a set of indices of input intervals that belong to sk.

 val a = Interval.closed(0, 20) // [0, 20]